Greater Manchester Clean Air Zone: A Complete Guide For Van Users

 If your vehicle doesn’t qualify as CAZ-compliant and you desperately want to avoid the daily charge, fear not.

-Financial support will be available for businesses, people and organisations to either replace or retrofit non-compliant vehicles with compliant ones so you do not have to pay the daily charge.
+Financial support will be available for businesses, people and organisations to either replace or retrofit non-compliant vehicles so you do not have to pay the daily charge.

 £73.5m has been secured as part of a Clean Commercial Vehicle Fund in the form of grants for successful applicants.